newdirection777/fullstack_nanodegree_p5/README.md

 To use this app:
-1. Point your browser to the URL shown above.
+-Point your browser to the URL shown above.
 This will bring up the home page.

-2. Click the 'login' link in the upper right corner, and log in using your Google or Facebook account.
+-Click the 'login' link in the upper right corner, and log in using your Google or Facebook account.
 For best results, use Chrome.
 Facebook login may not work on Firefox because of the default security settings on Firefox.

 If you MUST use Firefox, set 'Allow Tracking' to True in your settings.

-3. Once you are logged in, you can add, edit, delete fighters.
+-Once you are logged in, you can add, edit, delete fighters.
 Enjoy!